POSITION: Professor and Department Head, full-time, 12-month appointment

 Department of Grain Science and Industry – Kansas State University, Manhattan, Kansas

-Position: Bühler Instructor of Milling (75% Teaching, 25% International Grains Program)
+Position: Buhler Instructor of Milling (50% Teaching, 50% International Grains Program)

 Responsibilities: The Department of Grain Science and Industry seeks applications for a non-tenure-track, annually renewable position at the Instructor level in the area of milling science and management.
-The position is for the 9-month academic year, with the expectation for summer appointment.
+The position is for the 12-month calendar year.

 Preferred Qualifications: International industry related work experience, knowledge and expertise working in flour milling and grain processing.
 Able to lecture in Spanish.